-The automatic monitoring data gave a annual mean concentration of 32.2 μ g/m3 which is below the annual mean objective level of 40 μ g/m3.
+The automatic monitoring data gave an annual mean concentration of 32.2 μ g/m3 which is below the annual mean objective level of 40 μ g/m3.
 The 2023 concentration level is lower than the 2022 which recorded a level of 35.4 μ g/m3.
 This is attributed to improvements in the traffic flowing along the Coast Road A1058.

-The long-term trend chart in Figures A.1 provide a comparison between 2019 and 2023 of the long-term NO2 indicative monitoring sites in the borough.
-The chart shows a decrease in NO2 during 2023 compared to 2022.
-The trend shows that all long-term monitoring sites are well below the annual mean objective level of 40 μ g/m3.
-The monitoring data shows that the Coast Road real time station recorded the highest concentration at 32.2 μ g/m3.
-The monitoring location is adjacent to one of the main arterial roads into the borough, with high traffic volumes.
+The long-term 5 year Annual Mean NO_2 trend chart in Figure A.1 provides a comparison between 2019 and 2023 of the long-term NO_2 indicative monitoring sites in the borough of annual means.
+The chart shows a decrease in NO_2 during 2023 compared to 2022.
+The trend shows that all long-term monitoring sites are well below the annual mean objective level of $40~\mu g/m^3$.
+The monitoring data shows that the Coast Road real time station recorded the highest annual mean concentration at 32.3 $\mu g/m^3$ shown in table A.3.
+The Coast Road roadside monitoring location is adjacent to one of the main arterial roads into the borough, with high traffic volumes.
 The next highest concentration was at monitoring location LH7 on Battlehill Drive, Wallsend.
 This site is roadside and is adjacent to a small local shopping complex, with bus operations travelling along this road.
 Monitoring location WB9 recorded the lowest concentration of 11.6.
 WB9 is located at Morrisons Petrol Station on Hillheads Road, Whitley Bay.